Sashriya/Buddybot/README.md

 ## Notes

 - Make sure your `.env` file is never committed — it's already excluded via `.gitignore`
-- The bot's personality/tone (Tanglish, short and polite answers) is fully controlled by the `SYSTEM_PROMPT` in `app.py` — tweak it there to change how BlaBlaBot talks
+- The bot's personality/tone (Tanglish, short and polite answers) is fully controlled by the `SYSTEM_PROMPT` in `app.py` — tweak it there to change how Buddybot talks

 ## License